alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 All code uses Node.js,
 as befits a JavaScript event.
 We are using ES6,
-so if you are running version of Node.js 7 or earlier you will need to start it with the `--harmony` flag.
+so if you are running Node.js version 7 or earlier you will need to start it with the `--harmony` flag.

 We use
 [Amazon Web Services](https://aws.amazon.com/)
 in the examples,
-but the same infrastructure can be built for any other cloud provider, as long as they have a Node.js client.
+but the same infrastructure can be built for any other cloud provider, as long as they have a Node.js driver.

 ## Code Talks

 In the talk we will do a live demo to build our own simplified infrastructure.
 A more complete example resides in the GitHub repo [infra](https://github.com/alexfernandez/infra).
+This is what we will analyze here.

 ### Email

-We use with a couple of helper libraries, which will simplify our job.
+We use with a couple of helper libraries to simplify our job.
 They are simple adapters for the official libraries, and will be introduced as they are needed.